lucasnad27/about-me/src/data/experiences/2-automatic-labs/index.md

 endDate: 'April 2017'
 ---

-Lucas helped to build the premier connected car platform for Automatic users and developers.
-Managing strategic partnerships with fortune 500 companies, he led development efforts for pay as you go insurance and algorithm-based insurance discounts.
-He got to build some fun maps along the way too!
+I helped build the premier connected car platform for Automatic users and developers. **Managing strategic partnerships with fortune 500 companies**, I led development efforts for **pay as you go insurance and algorithmic insurance discounts**.
+I got to build some fun maps along the way too!